ltorres97/FS-CrossTR/README.md

 A dual-branch Transformer encoder, FS-CrossTR learns multi-scale representations across two separate branches for small and large embeddings.
 A cross-attention mechanism fuses information from both sides to learn complementary representations built on the exchangeable information of small and large branches.

 This two-module network learns deep representations from graph-level embeddings.
 First, a GNN module encodes the structural information of molecular graphs as a set of node and edge features.
 Node embeddings are then converted into graph embedding representations.
-A multi-scale Transformer encoder exploits the contextual information of these vectorial embeddings to propagate deep representations across attention layers at different scales.
+Then, a multi-scale Transformer encoder exploits the contextual information of these vectorial embeddings to propagate deep representations across attention layers at different scales.

 ![ScreenShot](FS-CrossTR/plots/fs-crosstr.png?raw=true)